GLOBAL MARKETS-Shares sputter on Morgan Stanley results; oil drops

 China’s economy, the world’s second biggest, grew at the slowest pace in six years in the third quarter, data showed on Monday, making it increasingly likely that Beijing will cut interest rates to spur activity.

-While monthly Chinese industrial output numbers were poor and the quarterly growth figure was the weakest since the 2008 financial crisis, the 6.9 percent reading just beat a forecast for 6.8 percent.
+While monthly Chinese industrial output numbers were poor and the quarterly growth figure was the weakest since the 2008 financial crisis, the 6.9 percent reading just beat a forecast for 6.8 percent and suggested official efforts to stimulate the economy were working.

-The reaction in the oil market was negative, with Brent crude down nearly 3 percent and U.S. crude down more than 2 percent, on concerns over slowing growth in China, the world’s largest energy consumer.
+The reaction in the oil market was negative, with Brent crude down 3 percent and U.S. crude off 2 percent, on concerns over slowing growth in China, the world’s largest energy consumer.

-Data also showed that Chinese oil demand fell slightly in September, meaning the country’s year-to-date growth was running behind the International Energy Agency’s forecast.
+Data also showed that Chinese oil demand fell slightly in September, meaning the country’s year-to-date growth is running behind the International Energy Agency’s forecast.

 “Any dovish shift in the ECB’s language will be seen as increasing the odds of more stimulus and likely send the euro broadly lower,” said Omer Esiner, chief market analyst, at Commonwealth Foreign Exchange in Washington.